(for specific questions regarding the Concentration in Journalism and Religion, please scroll down towards the bottom of the page)

 In our MA program, we are looking for individual's whose interest lies in studying religion, not as a matter of personal faith or salvation - for that, students should attend seminary or divinity schools - but as an important force in social life, and in the motivations of individuals in their social lives.
 Clearly, in the world today, religion figures even more prominently as a political force, but only and because it has such capacity to motivate people in their lives by providing them with profound senses of meaning.
 We specifically emphasize the historical, anthropological, sociological, and psychological approaches to the study of religion.

-We receive these questions a lot, and unfortunately we do not have an answer.
-While we require a good GRE score and a strong GPA, we do not have a cut-off number that you must be above in order to be admitted.
+We receive this question a lot, and unfortunately we do not have an answer.
+While we require a strong GPA, we do not have a cut-off number that you must be above in order to be admitted.
 Each part of your application - including the personal statement and 3 letters of reference - factors into the application process and our final decision.

 Does your Department offer funding to its MA students?

 We are able to allay some of the expense of certain students' degrees by offering a partial tuition scholarship, thus reducing the total tuition paid.
 This assistance is offered at the time of acceptance to the MA program.
 It is based solely on the student's application and the amount varies according to the available funding.
-Other financial aid opportunities are available through the Graduate School of Arts and Science (GSAS).
+Opportunities for financial support are available through the Graduate School of Arts and Science (GSAS).
 The Department also has a Graduate Research Fund.

 What is the GSAS Tuition Incentive Program?